-The Board actions recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

-Funds for this project are available from Auxiliary Facilities System proceeds of a future sale of Auxiliary Facilities System revenue bonds.
+Funds for this project are available from Auxiliary Facilities System Revenue Bonds, Series 2018B, gift funds, and institutional funds operating budget of the University of Illinois at Urbana-Champaign with anticipated reimbursement from the proceeds of a future sale of Auxiliary Facilities System revenue bonds.
 The maximum principal amount of the bonds expected to be issued for this project is \$7.0 million.